ktorio/ktor-documentation/codeSnippets/snippets/rate-limit/README.md

-# Rate limit
+# Rate limiting

-A sample Ktor project showing how to provide [rate limiting](https://ktor.io/docs/rate-limit.html) for incoming requests.
+A sample Ktor project showing how to enable [rate limiting](https://ktor.io/docs/rate-limit.html) for incoming requests.
 > This sample is a part of the [codeSnippets](../../README.md) Gradle project.

 ## Running